 - Managing impact energy to the dummy's torso in frontal impact

 - Minimising slip on the shoulder harness adjuster during front and side impacts

 Under the 2018 scoring system, child car seats may be awarded extra points if they perform well beyond the test limits.
 For example, seats may be scored 20/16 in “Minimising forward head displacement” or 12/8 in “Minimising forward knee displacement”.

 Ease of use ratings

-The more blue stars, the easier a child car seat is to use, meaning the car seat is more likely to be used correctly
+The more coloured stars, the easier a child car seat is to use, meaning the car seat is more likely to be used correctly

 - Securing the child car seat in the vehicle.